DAwCreepy/Steam-VNDB-extension/README.md

-Instructions:
+1. Download & Extract the Extension
-Download the VNDB steam.zip archive and extract it somewhere.
+Download the VNDB steam.zip archive and extract it.

+2. Install the Extension in Chromium Browsers
+Open your browser (Chrome, Edge, Brave, etc.).

-Open the Extensions Page and type in the address bar: chrome://extensions
+Go to the extensions page by typing in the address bar:

+chrome://extensions

-Enable Developer Mode: Toggle the switch labeled "Developer mode" (somwhere in the top-right corner).
+Enable Developer Mode:

+Toggle the switch labeled "Developer mode" in the top-right corner.

-Load the unpacked extension by clicking "Load unpacked".
+Click "Load unpacked".

-Select the folder that you extracted called VNDB steam.
+Select the extracted VNDB steam folder.

+3. Using the Extension
-The extension should appear in your toolbar, click on it and the popup window will appear.
+The extension icon will appear in your toolbar.

-To get the API key go to the VNDB and log into your account (or create a new one), click "My Profile", then "Applications" and there would be a field with your API key next to the word "Token" (if there's no such field click on the "Create new token" button).
+Click it to open the popup window.

+4. Getting Your VNDB API Key
+Go to VNDB and log in (or create an account).

+Navigate to "My Profile" → "Applications".

+Right to a "Token", would be your API key:

+If no token exists, click "Create new token".

-Copy you API key and post in the popup window.
+Paste the key into the extension’s popup window.
-If you want, you can adjust which information will be displayed.